dadurigon/QuestAPI/QuestAPI/README.md

 *NOTE: there is only mock data for some requests right now (found in the MockResponses folder).

-## Deployment

-Add additional notes about how to deploy this on a live system

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Eli Slade** - *Initial work* - [Eli Slade](https://github.com/eli_slade)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License